3D printed kidney: What is actually possible?

 Helping the patient to understand what is happening

 Getting a representation of a human organ and of the tumor will help the patient to understand what is happening to them.
 This way, they can see clearly what is the problem.
 It is easier to understand the medical problem with a visual representation than with the traditional medical vocabulary!
-It is improving the patient’s comprehension and it can also be used for education, to get a concrete visualization of a kidney cancer.
+It is improving the patient’s comprehension and it can also be used for education, to get a concrete visualization of kidney cancer.

 Dr. Jonathan Silberstein from the Tulane University Department of Urology is actually working with 3D printing and 3D prints kidneys before surgeries to show to the patients where their tumor is located.